Wesley Person: Personal life

-Born in Brantley, Alabama, Person is the younger brother of former NBA player Chuck Person, and his son Wesley, Jr. played college basketball at Troy University and was recently selected by the Maine Red Claws in the 2019 NBA G League Draft.
+Born in Brantley, Alabama, Person is the younger brother of former NBA player Chuck Person, and his son Wesley Jr. played college basketball at Troy University and was selected by the Maine Red Claws in the 2019 NBA G League draft.
 Wesley's nephew, Adrian Person, is a former nationally ranked JUCO basketball player who averaged a national best 31 points per game at Southern Union State Community College in Wadley, Alabama in 1997.